azahinhasan/turnOFF_restart_lock_sleep_pc/README.md

 Steps for Runing this Program:

-1st : Download Python 3.9 or better from https://www.python.org/downloads/   and Install it.
+1st : Download Python 3.9 or better from https://www.python.org/downloads/   and Install it.........
 2nd : Download pip and Install : https://www.liquidweb.com/kb/install-pip-windows/
 or : Install pip_colorama by typing on CMD : pip install colorama